ryanraen/storybooker/README.md

 # comic-agent
-An LLM-based agent for generating children's comics.
+An LLM-based agent for generating children's comics with minimal effort.